azzammuhyala/pygvideo/README.md

 Retrieves the clip instance.

 #### `get_filename`
 Retrieves the video filename path.
+This will return None if the clip is `CompositeVideoClip`.

 #### `get_temp_audio`
 Retrieves the temporary audio filename path.